hokiattila/Malom_Game_NJE/README.md

-Mestint, Haladóprog és Szoftvertech beadandó
+# Mestint, Haladóprog és Szoftvertech beadandó

+## FreeKredit csapat

+## License
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+See the LICENSE file for details.